wmutschl/Computational-Macroeconomics/README.md

 # Computational Macroeconomics

 These are my course materials for a graduate course on Computational Macroeconomics taught at the University of Tübingen.
-The compiled materials (such as PDFs) are available under [Releases](https://github.com/wmutschl/Computational-Macroeconomics/releases).
+The compiled PDF materials are available under [Releases](https://github.com/wmutschl/Computational-Macroeconomics/releases).

 Please feel free to use this for teaching or learning purposes; however, taking into account the [GPL 3.0 license](https://choosealicense.com/licenses/gpl-3.0/).